ramonszo/zuck.js/README.md

 #### React support
 This library is not made exclusively for React, but you can still use it with refs or by creating components based on the markup sample.

-See `react.sample.html` for the a simple implementation or `react-components.sample.html` for a detailed one.
+See `react.sample.html` for the simple implementation or `react-components.sample.html` for the detailed one.

 #### Tips
 - You can use with autoFullScreen option (disabled by default) to emulate an app on mobile devices.